Mom, It’s Time for the Quiz!

 On this basis of what I said above, Platina should be the preferred remedy.

 But Platina isn’t in “Refuses Help”, which is a very important rubric in this case.
 Fernando clearly said, “I don’t want your help!” and “Don’t touch me!”
 So, clearly, he’s pushing his mother away, even though we KNOW it’s she who he wants!!!!
-In fact, there is very important rubric:
+In fact, there is a very important rubric:

 Mind: contradictory, actions, intentions are contradictory, to